 “A jazz singer and flautist with warmth and depth” (Beat Mag)

 Elise has been a performer since the age of 10, starting out at The Young People’s Theatre Newcastle.
-She was classically trained on the flute from the age of 11 and started learning jazz flute & vocals at the age of 21 with teachers from the Sydney Conservatorium and with the Jazz Action Society.
+She was classically trained on the flute from the age of 11 and later studied Jazz Flute and vocals at the Sydney Conservatorium and with the Sydney Jazz Action Society.

 Elise’s love for jazz stems from early beginnings.
 Her grandfather was a Jazz band leader in the UK in the 30s and 40s.
 Elise’s mum played jazz piano and her Aunty played double bass.

 As a regular performer in her home base, Canberra, Elise always brings “good cheer” to all performances so that her “wide jazz family are having a good time” (Eric Pozza, Canberra Jazz).

 - Serenade to a Cuckoo Bella Groove 04:38